sameerhussai230/Dynamic_ETL_Workflow_with_Azure_DataBricks_Delta_Lake_and_ADF/README.md

 This robust pipeline ensures efficient data processing, from ingestion to presentation, while meeting various compliance and analytical needs.

-The project follows a structured organization to manage the various stages of data processing efficiently:

-1. ingestion
-This directory contains notebooks responsible for ingesting data files from the raw layer to the ingested layer.
-It handles incremental data for files like results, pitstops, laptimes, and qualifying.

-2. trans
-Here, you'll find notebooks dedicated to transforming data from the ingested layer to the presentation layer.
-Each notebook performs specific transformations to prepare the data for analysis.

-3. set-up
-Notebooks in this directory are used to mount Azure Data Lake Storage (ADLS) containers (raw, ingested, presentation) in Databricks, facilitating seamless data access and processing.

-4. includes
-This directory houses notebooks containing helper functions utilized in various transformations and data processing tasks.

-5. analysis
-Contains SQL files for conducting analysis tasks such as identifying dominant drivers and teams, and preparing results for visualization.

-6. raw
-Here, you'll find SQL files to create ingested tables using Spark SQL, facilitating data organization and accessibility.

-7. utils
-Contains SQL files for managing database resources, including dropping all databases for incremental load processes.

-8. Ergast_Data
-This folder holds sample raw data sourced from the Ergast API, aiding in development and testing processes.

-This structured approach streamlines the data processing pipeline, making it more manageable and scalable.

 ### Incremental Load using Delta Lake

  Implementing Scalable Code for Incremental Load & Full Load Files using Delta Lake's upsert concept in Azure Databricks.